gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 endpoints used by comm=ofi means that the transaction has arrived at the peer and is no longer dependent on the fabric or local resources.
 It does not say anything about the state of the transaction at the remote node.
-However, note that for transactions that return data to the initiator, such as RMA GETs and fetching atomics, the initiator is treated as a target and transmit-complete also means that the received data has been placed in the local buffer.
 Delivery-complete, on the other hand, for messages means that the message data has been placed in the user buffer at the target node.
 For RMA it means that the receiving data location, on the target node for PUTs and non-fetching atomics and on the local node for GETs and fetching atomics, has been updated.

-So for RMA GETs and fetching atomics, transmit-complete and delivery-complete are the same.
+For transactions that return data to the initiator, such as RMA GETs and fetching atomics, the default completion level is to treat the initiator as a target and not generate the completion until the received data has been placed in the local buffer.
+So for RMA GETs and fetching atomics, transmit-complete and the default completion mode are the same.

+##### Transaction Ordering

 Transaction ordering limits how the provider can reorder transactions between when they are initiated and when they are handled on the target